Kamuish/archi/docs/tutorials/LC_extract.rst

                         "plot_realtime": 0,
                         'repeat_removal': 0}

-    # we can overrid all parameters from the file.
+    # we can override all parameters from the file.
 Typically, one only needs to change these

     controller.change_parameters(configs_override)
     data_fits = controller.run()